Blake Martinez

-Blake Edmon Martinez (born January 9, 1994) is a former American football inside linebacker of the National Football League (NFL).
-He attended Canyon del Oro High School in Oro Valley, Arizona before attending Stanford University on a scholarship.
-At Stanford, he was a two-year starter at linebacker for the Cardinal where he was named to the first-team All-Pac-12 team in 2015.
-He was selected by the Green Bay Packers in the fourth round of the 2016 NFL Draft.
+Blake Edmon Martinez (born January 9, 1994) is an American professional football linebacker.
+Playing college football for the Stanford Cardinal, he was a two-year starter and named to the first-team All-Pac-12 team in 2015.
+Martinez was selected by the Green Bay Packers in the fourth round of the 2016 NFL draft, and played in the NFL for the Packers, New York Giants, and Las Vegas Raiders.

-Early years
+Early life

 Martinez who is of Mexican–American descent, was born in Tucson, Arizona to Marc and Carrisa Martinez.
 He attended Canyon del Oro High School in Oro Valley, where he played tight end, running back, and linebacker under head coach Dustin Peace.
 In addition to lettering in football, he also lettered in basketball and volleyball.
 During his time at Canyon del Oro, he was named to the PrepStar All-West Region Team, and was also a Two-Time Defensive Player of the year.
 Additionally, he holds the school record with 247 tackles, while also amassing 1,100 total offensive yards his senior year.

 Martinez was ranked as a three-star inside linebacker by Rivals.com.
 He received several scholarship offers from schools such as Stanford, Boise State, Oregon State, and San Jose State.
 He also received interest from Arizona, Arizona State, Northern Arizona, Oregon, and San Diego State.
 He ultimately signed his letter of intent to play with Stanford on August 1, 2011.